 This type of mirror became very popular as an overmantel piece in 19th century apartments throughout France.
 Today, the sleek lines of our antique French Louis Philippe silverleaf mirror will continue to adapt well to any of its surroundings.

 CONDITION: Good overall condition with minor nicks and fleabites to silverleaf.
-Small age separations to wood frame.
+Small age separations to wood frame with well done professional repair and paint touchups.
 Slight loss of silvering to the glass.
 The mirror has not been rigged for hanging purposes.
-The wood frame has been touched up by a professional restorer.